dotnet/docfx/docs/designs/xref.md

             azure-cn/b.json: |
                 {"conceptual":"<p>Link to <a href=\"a\">Title from azure-cn</a></p>\n"}
           ```
-- Reference to an external UID with versioning, the resolving logic should be the same as internal UID without versioning.
-We only take consideration of 1 version for now.
+- Reference to an external UID with versioning, we only take consideration of 1 version for now and do not output versioning information.
 - Reference to an external UID with multiple versionings (not support for now)
     - The resolve logic should be smilar to the internal resolving
 - [UID defnition](#define-uid)